mikey-7x/Applied-Electronics-Archive/README.md

 *   **Tesla Experiment #4:** Tesla Testing at Rhino Machines during my internship [![Experiment 4](https://img.youtube.com/vi/U3UraDk4sdw/maxresdefault.jpg)](https://youtu.be/U3UraDk4sdw)

-* **The Dc power supply taken from 30-0-30,12A (720w power) pure copper transformer and uses DC voltage is 90vdc & 120vdc from this transformer**
+* **The Dc power supply taken from 30-0-30,12A (720w power) pure copper transformer and used DC voltage is 90vdc & 120vdc from this transformer**

 > ⚠️ **SAFETY WARNING:** These experiments involve deadly mains voltage and extremely high-voltage, high-frequency output.
 Do not attempt to recreate these circuits without proper electrical safety training, isolation, and precautions.